SFDO-Community-Sprints/summit-events-app-documentation/docs/advanced-features/custom-questions.md

 * __Default Value__ -  Can be used to set the default value for the field.
 This is especially helpful if you want to store a default value in a field but not display the field on the form.
 * __Error Assist Text__ - text that can be displayed if the answer provided is not valid.
 * __Display Order__ - order in which this question should display on the additional questions page of the registration process.
+* __Display Style__ - controls how Summit Event Questions are displayed on the registration page.
+You can select from display options to show the question full width, half width and third width.
+If no width is selected, the default setting is half width.
+You can control this on each Summit Event Question record by utilizing the Display field.
+This feature will adjust on mobile devices to full width as well as adjust to browser size changes.

 ### Field Question Details Section
 There are several types of question fields which can be created and the type will dictate what fields you complete in the Field Question Details section and in the Record Lookup section.
 If you are creating a Record Lookup field, you will only complete the Map to Field in the Field Question Details section.